Last Updated: Jul 15, 2024 Value Broking 5 Mins 2.3K

 • marked-to-market losses, depending on the exchange

 The penalty will be in the form of a percentage of the shortfall amount.
-It can get reflected in the narration “Being CFX/F&O/MCX/Equity Margin Penalty Charges for the Trade Date”.
+It can be reflected in the narration “Being CFX/F&O/MCX/Equity Margin Penalty Charges for the Trade Date”.
 You can see it in your ledger.

 Conclusion